robertableson/firebase-nodejs-starter-project-commands/README.md

   - "public" folder is the frontend
   - "firebase.json" is the firebase config file

-## Testing a get request:
+## Testing a GET request:
 - Go to functions/index.js
-- Replace with get request handler
+- Replace with GET request handler

 ```
 const functions = require('firebase-functions');